abinit/abinit/README_Ubuntu.md

 Remark that

   - one uses '-' when typing a flag but '_' inside the config file, e.g. `--with-mpi="yes"` becomes `with_mpi="yes"`.
   - the LINALG_LIBS variable was explicitly set for this linux distrubution.
 The directory was extracted via `dpkg -L liblapack-dev` and `dpkg -L libblas-dev`.
   - when finetuning variables and flags for a particular linux distribution, it is advised to take a look at the template file `~abinit/doc/build/config-template.ac9`.
-For example, the setting of `LINALG_LIBS` in this template file is given by the rule `#LINALG_LIBS="-L/usr/local/lib -llapack -lblas"`.
+For example, the setting of `LINALG_LIBS` in this template file is given by the line `#LINALG_LIBS="-L/usr/local/lib -llapack -lblas"`.

 More specialized libraries might be harder to detect.
 For example, following section was added to the config file to detect a customized FFT and XML library.
 These libraries are available via apt (`libfftw3-dev `and `libxml2-dev`).
 The directories for the corresponding library and header files can be found by using `dpkg -L [package]` and other flags can be extracted from the `~abinit/doc/build/config-template.ac9` template